kedacore/external-scaler-azure-cosmos-db/README.md

         connectionFromEnv: <env-variable-for-connection>            # Optional.
 Environment variable for the connection string of Cosmos DB account with monitored container.
         leaseConnectionFromEnv: <env-variable-for-lease-connection> # Optional.
 Environment variable for the connection string of Cosmos DB account with lease container.

-        # Managed Identity properties
+        # Managed Identity properties.
         endpoint: <endpoint>                                        # Optional.
 Account endpoint of the CosmosDB account containing the monitored container.
         leaseEndpoint: <lease-endpoint>                             # Optional.
 Account endpoint of the CosmosDB account containing the lease container.
         clientId: <client-Id>                                       # Optional.
-ClientId of the identity to be used.
-System assigned identity is used, if this is null.
+Client ID of the identity to be used.
+System assigned identity is used, if this is not provided.

         processorName: <processor-name>                             # Mandatory.
 Name of change-feed processor used by listener application.
 ```